General-Gouda/CSharp-Rapid7AlertsChecker/README.md

 - NLog - http://nlog-project.org/
 - RestSharp - http://restsharp.org/

-A special thanks to the developers of these libraries for making the creation of small progarms like these much much easier for people such as myself! :)
+A special thanks to the developers of these libraries for making the creation of small programs like these much much easier for people such as myself! :)

 Steps needed to set up Azure AD Application so it can read specified mailbox securely.